Normal ties between Iran and U.S. unlikely despite nuclear deal

 Khamenei has backed Rouhani's efforts to reach the deal, under which Iran will curb its nuclear work in return for the lifting of sanctions which have severely damaged the economy.

-"But he will never accept normalization of ties with America," a senior Iranian diplomat, who declined to be named, said.
+"But he will never accept normalisation of ties with America," a senior Iranian diplomat, who declined to be named, said.
 "For the leader it is just a non-negotiable red line."

-Khamenei's hard-line loyalists, drawn from among Islamists and Revolutionary Guards, fear that normalization of ties with the United States might weaken their position.
+Khamenei's hard-line loyalists, drawn from among Islamists and Revolutionary Guards, fear that normalisation of ties with the United States might weaken their position.

 PRESERVING BALANCE